 How do you know if your new display is actually working?
 You have to measure it.
 The most direct way is to track sales data per display.
 Compare the sales of featured products before and after the display is introduced to see the uplift.
 You can also calculate sales per square foot to understand its efficiency.
 Beyond sales, pay attention to how customers interact with the display.
 Are they stopping to look?
 Are they picking up products?
 This data is essential for refining your strategy and proving the ROI of your fixture program.
 Effective project management includes tracking these key metrics from day one.

-Use Technology to Maximize Your ROI
+How Technology Can Maximize Your Display ROI

 Investing in new retail displays is a big decision, and you want to be sure you’re getting the most out of every dollar.
 This is where technology becomes your best friend.
 By integrating smart tools throughout your process, you can move from guessing what works to knowing what works.
 Technology offers powerful ways to design more effectively, manage inventory seamlessly, understand customer behavior, and ultimately, prove the value of your investment.
 It’s about making data-driven decisions that directly impact your bottom line and enhance the shopping experience.